Engineev/ravel/doc/support.md

 ## Libc Functions
 Currently, the following libc functions are supported.
 If you need other libc functions, you may open an issue.
+You can also check the instructions in `doc/support-new-libc-func.md` and add the needed libc function yourself.

 | Function signature |
 |:---|